 Bernoulli’s equation provides the mathematical basis of Bernoulli’s Principle.
 It states that the total energy (total head) of fluid along a streamline always remains constant.
 The total energy is represented by the pressure head, velocity head, and elevation head.

-The pressure head signifies the height of a column of fluid and represented by P/ρg; the Velocity head signifies the kinetic energy and is represented by V2/2g, and the Elevation head signifies the potential energy and represented by z.
+The pressure head signifies the height of a column of fluid and is represented by P/ρg; the Velocity head signifies the kinetic energy and is represented by V2/2g, and the Elevation head signifies the potential energy and is represented by z.
 So, As per Bernoulli’s equation